 We started more or less following the instructions for dyeing with goldenrod found in Eva Lambert and Tracy Kendall's The Complete Guide to Natural Dyeing.
 The book suggests using a mordant, or substance used to fix the dye and make it more water and light-resistant.

-The easiest one for me to get my hands on was an alum, which you can find on the spice aisle at many grocery stores.
+The easiest one for me to get our hands on was an alum, which you can find on the spice aisle at many grocery stores.
 The book suggests using alum in a quantity equal to 8 percent of the weight of the fiber.
-In my case, I had 30 grams of yarn so I needed about 2.5 grams of alum.
+In our case, we had 30 grams of yarn so we needed about 2.5 grams of alum.
 That's less than a teaspoon.

 To mordant the yarn, fill a pot with water, alum and the yarn.
-Bring to a boil slowly so as not to felt the yarn, the allow to simmer for 30-45 minutes.
+Bring to a boil slowly so as not to felt the yarn, then allow to simmer for 30 to 45 minutes.

 Allow the yarn to cool in the pot and either dye immediately or store in a plastic bag so it will stay wet until you dye with it.

 Dye Bath Preparation

 To make the dye bath, either use the same water you used for the mordanting process or fresh.
-Add your dandelions -- this same method could be used for a variety of natural dyestuffs, I'm sure -- bring to a boil and let boil for 2-3 hours.
-Allow to cool completely (the book suggests overnight, which I ended up following) and strain before dyeing.
+Add your dandelions―this same method could be used for a variety of natural dyestuffs―bring to a boil and let boil for 2 to 3 hours.
+Allow to cool completely (the book suggests overnight, which we ended up following) and strain before dyeing.

-How much dyestuff do you need?
+How much dyestuffs do you need?
 For goldenrod, the book suggested 100 percent of the weight of the yarn in fresh flowers or 50 percent in dried.
-I had picked flowers over the course of a week or so and kept them in the refrigerator so they were semi-fresh, and I went ahead and used almost all that I had -- 70 grams, or more than 200 percent of the weight of the yarn.
-The yarn did not exhaust the dye, however, so I clearly could have gotten away with less.
+We had picked flowers over the course of a week or so and kept them in the refrigerator so they were semi-fresh, and we went ahead and used almost all that we had―70 grams, or more than 200 percent of the weight of the yarn.
+The yarn did not exhaust the dye, however, so we clearly could have gotten away with less.